-The sun shade and shade controller is protected by breakers located on the port side of the hardtop electronic box above the control console.
+The sun shade is protected by a breaker located on the DC breaker panel on the starboard aft side of the cabin.

 Follow the canvas care instructions in section 5 of this manual to keep the sun shade fabric clean.